Civil Liability for Texting and Driving

 As in Florida, texting and driving is illegal in Pennsylvania.
 However, in contrast to Florida’s law, Pennsylvania treats the offense as a primary one, subject to a $50 fine.

-The experienced car accident attorneys of Lesser, Lesser, Landy & Smith, PLLC, have represented clients in car accident cases in West Palm Beach, Boca Raton, Stuart and throughout Florida for nearly 90 years.
+The experienced car accident lawyers of Lesser, Lesser, Landy & Smith, PLLC, have represented clients in car accident cases in West Palm Beach, Boca Raton, Stuart and throughout Florida for nearly 90 years.
 If you have been in an accident caused by another driver’s negligence, contact us for a consultation about your case.